-The CalFresh Outreach Center helps guide students through the entire CalFresh application process, including assistance completing the application, obtaining verification documents, navigating the 30-day application period and the renewal process.
+CalFresh = money for groceries.
+The staff of Cal State LA's CalFresh Outreach Center helps guide students through the entire CalFresh application process, including determining eligibility to apply, assistance completing the application, obtaining verification documents, navigating the 30-day application period, and the renewal process.

 This program is funded through the California Department of Social Services (CDSS) and is implemented in partnership with county social services offices.